 Aronow was Associate Producer and Director of Archival Research for Joseph Campbell and the Power of Myth with Bill Moyers (1988), a series of six, one-hour conversations between mythologist Joseph Campbell (1904–1987) and journalist Bill Moyers which remains one of the most popular ever broadcast on American public television.

-In addition to production work, Aronow is currently Board Chair of Rivertown Film, the Rockland County, NY based non-profit which celebrates the art of motion pictures through screenings and educational programs.
+In addition to production work, Aronow served for 3 years as Board Chair and is currently Vice-Chair of Rivertown Film, the Rockland County, NY based non-profit which celebrates the art of motion pictures through screenings and educational programs.